HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 Users can also create new content via the Search Results view.

-1. From the HCL Digital Experience 9.5 Content Composer user interface, enter a search term in the search box located in the upper right corner as shown in the example below:
+1. From the HCL Digital Experience 9.5 Content Composer user interface, enter a search term in the search box located in the upper right corner as shown in the following example:

     ![Search content in Content Composer](../../../../../assets/Search_content_HCL_Content_Composer.png)